RAF Scampton: RAF Scampton Heritage Centre

-RAF Scampton is home to a heritage centre, detailing the station's history and displaying several hundred artefacts including a Blue Steel Missile.
+RAF Scampton was home to a heritage centre, detailing the station's history and displaying several hundred artefacts including a Blue Steel Missile.
 More ambitious plans were put forward in 2013 to turn part of RAF Scampton into a major tourist attraction.
 This project was driven by Lincolnshire County Council.
 It had been estimated that the total investment required for the complete plan would be £80 million, of that total £40 million would be required to complete the first phase, which concerned two hangars and an exhibition hall.
-Such amounts would have required substantial monetary grants from the National Lottery in order for it to succeed.

-The plans would have converted two of the station's four hangars into exhibition halls and the Officer's Mess into a hotel.
+Such amounts would have required substantial monetary grants from the National Lottery in order for it to succeed.The plans would have converted two of the station's four hangars into exhibition halls and the Officer's Mess into a hotel.
 Council officials held talks with the RAF and the Defence Infrastructure Organisation, which managed the Ministry of Defence's estate, regarding the proposals which estimated the creation of 100 jobs locally and annual visitor numbers in the region of 200,000.

 An independent study commissioned by Lincolnshire County Council in October 2013, concluded that the proposal was viable and had the potential to succeed.

 Exhibitions would focus on the Red Arrows, aviation in the First and Second World Wars, the Cold War as well as Lincolnshire's aviation engineering heritage and the Dambusters Raid.
 It was hoped the project would secure the future of the station and complement the proposals to establish an air show at Scampton.
 It was hoped that the facility would have been opened by 2018 in order to mark the centenary of the creation of the RAF.
 In July 2020 campaigners were hoping to establish a charitable trust to raise funds for the scheme.